RockLikeAmadeus/swe-toolbox/general/design-and-architecture/architecture-fundamentals/_Index.md

 1. Identify your initial components
    - Base this on top-level partitioning, i.e.
-     - Technical partitioning, as in layered architectures like MVC, or
+     - **Technical partitioning**, as in layered architectures like MVC, or
-     - Domain partitioning, like a conceptually decomposed structure for a microservices approach.
+     - **Domain partitioning**, like a conceptually decomposed structure for a microservices approach.
    - Outside of top-level partitioning, just try and think of a reasonable structure.
    - Finally, map domain functionality to specific components, to see where specific behavior should reside.
    - The likelihood that this is your final component structure is quite low.